 Giving the gift of birthstone jewelry, or proudly wearing it yourself is truly special and magical.
 That is because the history of birthstones is surrounded with mystery:one of the first times they are mentioned is in the Bible in Exodus 28: 17-21 where the Lord of Israel was to have told Moses “Fashion a breast-piece for making decisions–the work of a skilled craftsman……..and in verse 21 we read “There are to be twelve stones, one for each of the names of the sons of Israel, each engraved like a seal with the name of one of the twelve tribes of Israel.”
 The original stones listed were : ruby, topaz, beryl, turquoise, sapphire, emerald, jacinth, agate, amethyst, chrysolite, onyx and jasper.

-Modern birthstones were decided in 1912 when the Jewelers of America decided to come up with a system blending the best of these systems.
+The modern system of modern birthstones was decided in 1912 when the Jewelers of America decided to come up with a system blending the best of the ancient systems.

 February born will celebrate with the beautiful February Birthstone the Purple Amethyst